 I currently have 127 pictures on Shutterstock, and 75 on Wirestock.
 The biggest difference is that on Shutterstock you get a personal account with your portfolio, while Wirestock uploads yours and other photographers pictures under the name "Wirestock" to multiple stocksites (you can choose which ones and how many you want to submit your pictures to).
 There's a few pros and cons to this.

-• I find that my pictures don't sell as often on Wirestocks platforms as on Shutterstock, but their commissions are higher.
-This is because many stock sites has a commissions ladder.
+I find that my pictures don't sell as often on Wirestock's platforms as on Shutterstock, but their commissions are higher.
+This is because many stock sites have a commissions ladder.
 You need to sell a certain amount of pictures to get to the next level, which gives you higher commissions.
 Since Wirestocks account on stock sites like Shutterstock and Adobe have thousands of pictures, they will naturally reach higher commissions before you will on your own.

 2024: Wirestock's update